+- i.
 Describe the state's system for annual meaningful differentiation of all public schools in the state, including public charter schools, consistent with the requirements of section 1111(c)(4)(C) of the ESEA and 34 C.F.R. §§ 200.12 and 200.18.

-Describe the following information with respect to the state's system of annual meaningful differentiation:

-1. The distinct and discrete levels of school performance, and how they are calculated, under 34 C.F.R. § 200.18(a)(2) on each indicator in the statewide accountability system;
+Describe the following information with respect to the state's system of annual meaningful differentiation: - 1.
+The distinct and discrete levels of school performance, and how they are calculated, under 34 C.F.R. § 200.18(a)(2) on each indicator in the statewide accountability system;

 The majority of the indicators included in the accountability system have student-level data, with the exception of the school culture and climate indicator.
 A majority of the indicators have different scales and measures.
 These multiple scales and measures cannot be easily compared and are not always meaningful in a school-level accountability system.
-Each indicator will be standardized to a common 100 point scale to resolve these differences and create a system that is consistent, comparable, and simple for all stakeholders to understand103.
+Each indicator will be standardized to a common 100 point scale to resolve these differences and create a system that is consistent, comparable, and simple for all stakeholders to understand108.

-Performance levels will be described in relative terms of the progress schools are making toward the identified interim and long-term goals for the individual indicators.
-The first performance level for each indicator would be schools that meet or exceed the long-term goal and would be worth the full 100 points.
-The lowest performance level would be schools experiencing a decline in performance and would be worth no points.
-However, to establish meaningful performance levels that capture progress, within reasonable limits, toward interim and long-term goals would be established for each indicator.
-This performance level setting would follow a process founded on the principles of transparency, stakeholder engagement, and external validation104.
-The nuance of these performance levels and their reasonable limits are particularly important to reflect known evidence on school improvement105 and to avoid the regressive qualities (e.g., Pass/Fail) of Annual Yearly Progress under No Child Left Behind.
-The specific number of performance levels and their relative performance descriptors would be determined through a systemic standard-setting process that draws upon the professional and technical expertise of practitioners and is informed by analyses of past performance distribution106.
+Scoring rules were developed to measure the progress schools are making toward the identified interim and longterm goals for the individual indicators.
+To ensure meaningful differentiation of schools, unique scoring rules have been established for each indicator.
+This development followed a process founded on the principles of transparency, stakeholder engagement, and external validation109.
+The nuance of these scoring rules and their reasonable limits are particularly important to reflect known evidence on school improvement110 and to avoid the regressive qualities (e.g., Pass/Fail) of Annual Yearly Progress under No Child Left Behind.
+The specific scoring rules were developed in consultation with stakeholders and reviewed by the Illinois TAC, drawing upon the professional and technical expertise of practitioners and is informed by analyses of past performance distribution111.